 Internal well-being and learning, through which the firm commits to advancing recruitment, retention, and leadership opportunities for Black lawyers and staff.

 Pro bono and community engagement, including work for justice system reform, economic opportunity and defense against discrimination – with local and national organizations

 Client engagement, to invest in attracting and retaining Black lawyer talent, starting from law school recruiting efforts, to secondment engagements, to creating high-level relationship development opportunities.

 We ask all summer associates to do pro bono work in areas of pro bono legal service in which the firm participates.

-Our goal is to provide summer associates with real work similar to what they would receive as a first or second year associate.
-We also provide the summers a chance to get involved with out-of-office experiences including: board meetings, depositions, arbitrations, client meetings and judicial proceedings.
+Our goal is to provide summer associates with real work similar to what they would receive as a first or second year associate through our partnerships with our clients and our attorneys on projects.
+We also provide the summers a chance to get involved with real-life experiences through board meetings, depositions, arbitrations, client meetings and judicial proceedings.

 Summer associates are invited to attend classes offered through Reed Smith University's Summer Academy.
 Some of the programs we offer are: Mergers and Acquisitions Simulation, Mediation Clinic, Legal Research and Writing programs, and Law Firm Economics.

 The firm does not provide insurance or other benefits for summer associates or their dependents.

 The firm does not provide relocation expenses for summer associates.

 We evaluate all of our summer associates at the conclusion of the program.
 Associate offers are usually extended before the end of August.